excellaco/tcp-glue/README.md

 ## Accessing information
 We've leverage SSM parameters to store all vital information, including URIs, and verious credentials.
 If you have a question like "What's the Sonar URL?", or "What's the Jenkins Login/Password?", check the SSM parameters in the AWS account.

+Parameters are stored in the form of `/"project_name"/"env"/"resource"/"attribute"`
+  * The env path is only used when applicable
+  * In the below references, the jenkins password for the tst00 project can be found at: `/tst00/jenkins/pass`
+  * In the below references, the Development ECS Cluster ID can be found at: `/tst00/dev/cluser/id`

 ![SSM Params](./images/ssm_params.png "Sample SSM Parameters")